Using Color Strings to Create Flesh Tones in Portrait Paintings by Terry Strickland

 The Artist's Road Store

-Our new eBook, A Primer on Painting Nocturnes.
+Our new eBook (also available in softcover edition), A Primer on Painting Nocturnes.

 Get inspired and then get out there!
 Filled with examples of night paintings, technical tips, night palette colors and a step-by-step demonstration.